Campuses will reopen countrywide on Sept 15

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Inter-Provincial Education Ministers’ meeting Wednesday reiterated that educational institutions across the country including Punjab will reopen on September 15.
+LAHORE: The Inter-Provincial Education Ministers’ meeting on Wednesday reiterated that educational institutions across the country including Punjab will reopen on September 15.

 Private schools associations, particularly All Pakistan Private Schools Association Federation (APPSF), have been demanding early reopening of the schools ie from August 15 claiming that besides academic loss to the students, the delay has been creating financial problems for the schools.